Professor of French and Neo-Latin StudiesDirector, Centre for the Study of the Renaissance

 She welcomes enquiries about the supervision of any research topic relating to her areas of expertise, for either the MA by Research or a MPhil/PhD in French Studies or Renaissance Studies.
 Such topics may broadly fall into one of the following categories (but are not necessarily restricted to them):

 Early Modern intellectual culture

 - Neo-Latin literature (including studies in the Classical Tradition and the History of Scholarship)

 - Polemicists, pamphlets and print culture of the French Wars of Religion

 Prospective research students may like to see:

 Ingrid De Smet has covered a variety of administrative roles related to French Studies, including that of Year Abroad officer and Director of Graduate Studies.
-In 2014–15 she is Acting Director of Graduate Studies (French) (term 1), Acting Exams Officer (French, second- and final-year) (term 2), and Director of Research (French).
+In 2016–17 she is Acting Exams Officer (French, second- and final-year) (term 2), and Director of Research (French).

 From September 2007 to August 2010 she was also Director of Warwick's Centre for the Study of the Renaissance, a buoyant interdisciplinary research centre with a high international reputation.
 She returned to the Directorship in October 2014.